DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/circleci-and-lambdatest.md

 Log in to CircleCI using your GitHub account.

-If this is the first time you are using CircleCI, you will start from an empty workspace.
+If this is the first time you use CircleCI, you will start from an empty workspace.
 Click the **Add Project** button to create your first project.

 ![Click the Add Project Button](../../../images/circleci-lambdatest/add-project.png)